Diego Portales: Political career

-After the triumph of the conservatives in the Revolution of 1829, President José Tomás Ovalle y Bezanilla named him Minister of the Interior and Foreign Affairs on April 6, 1830 remaining until May 1831.
-He was named again to that position by President Fernando Errázuriz Aldunate on July 9, 1831 and remained until August 31, 1831 and named once again by President José Joaquín Prieto from November 9, 1835 to January 1837.
-Something similar happened with his nomination as minister of war and navy from April 6, 1830 until May 1831; then from July 9, 1831 until December 1832 and from September 21, 1835 to September 1836.
+After the triumph of the conservatives in the Revolution of 1829, President José Tomás Ovalle y Bezanilla named him Minister of the Interior and Foreign Affairs on April 6, 1830, remaining until May 1831.
+He was named again to that position by President Fernando Errázuriz Aldunate on July 9, 1831, and remained until August 31, 1831, and named once again by President José Joaquín Prieto from November 9, 1835, to January 1837.
+Something similar happened with his nomination as minister of war and navy from April 6, 1830, until May 1831; then from July 9, 1831, until December 1832 and from September 21, 1835, to September 1836.

+There was an assassination attempt on Portales in November 1836; the assassin was shot and killed.

-Though Portales was never president officially (and in fact he deliberately avoided this position for fear of being tied up by factional promises), he became a dictator and with this powerful position, he quelled anarchy.
-Portales set up a civil militia (which ended one of the worst stages of militarism in Chile's history); supported an oligarchic control for landowners, miners, and merchants; and made Catholicism the state religion.
-As a result of his campaign for peace, order, and thus progress, business also improved.
+Though Portales was never president officially (and in fact he deliberately avoided this position for fear of being tied up by factional promises), he became a dictator and with this powerful position, he repressed liberals and purged dissidents from positions of power.
+Portales set up a civil militia (which ended one of the worst stages of militarism in Chile's history); purged perceived foes from the military; supported an oligarchic control for landowners, miners, and merchants; and made Catholicism the state religion.